canonical/robotics-actions-workflows/README.md

 It publishes the snap to `edge` unless the GitHub reference is a tag, in which case it publishes to `candidate`.

-Not that all snaps are published to the same track defined by `snap-track` (e.g. `snap-track: 5.x`).
+Note that all snaps are published to the same track defined by `snap-track` (e.g. `snap-track: 5.x`).

 #### Options